 - Growth through complementary acquisitions.
+We believe that our position as one of the largest propane marketers provides us a solid foundation to continue our acquisition growth strategy through consolidation within the propane industry.
 We believe that the fragmented nature of the propane industry will continue to provide opportunities for growth through the acquisition of propane businesses that complement our existing asset base.
 In addition to focusing on propane acquisition candidates in our existing areas of operations, we will also consider core acquisitions in other higher-than-average population growth areas in which we have no presence in order to further reduce the impact adverse weather patterns and economic downturns in any one region may have on our overall operations. - Maintain low-cost, decentralized operations.
-We focus on controlling costs, and we attribute our low overhead costs primarily to our decentralized structure. - Pursue internal growth opportunities.
-We have aggressively focused on high return internal growth opportunities at our existing customer service locations.
+We focus on controlling costs, and we attribute our low overhead costs primarily to our decentralized structure.
+By delegating all customer billing and collection activities to the customer service location level, as well as delegating other responsibilities to the operating level, we have been able to operate without a large corporate staff.
+In addition, our customer service location level incentive compensation program encourages employees at all levels to control costs while increasing revenues. - Pursue internal growth opportunities.
+In addition to pursuing expansion through acquisitions, we have aggressively focused on high return internal growth opportunities at our existing customer service locations.
+We believe that by concentrating our operations in areas experiencing higher-than-average population growth we are well positioned to achieve internal growth by adding new customers.